Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: General communication methods

-Numerous art, music, and science collaborations explore novel approaches and interpretations of GWs.
-These collaborations showcase our science through a different and interesting point of view and often bring the topic of GWs to new audiences.
-Works have been created by both professional artists and musicians and members of the LVK~\cite{AzureEtAl:2021}.
+Art, music, and science collaborations explore novel approaches to GW communication, showcase the science through a different point of view, and bring the topic to new audiences.
+Works have been created by professional artists and musicians, and LVK members~\citep[e.g.,][]{AzureEtAl:2021}.
+Examples include music compositions~\citep{InstitutodeFisicaCorpuscular:2023, PenguinCafe:2023}, open land art installations~\citep{VirgoLandArt:2022}, museum exhibits~\citep{EGORythmOfSpace:2019} and novel musical instruments such as GravitySynth which combines the technology of GW detection with modular synthesisers~\citep{Trimble:2024, AzureEtAl:2021}.
+The LIGO-India blog has a virtual gallery GWSciArt that showcases GW-inspired artistic projects~\citep{LIGOIndiaGWSciArt}.